Good stable company with room for advancement.

-Systems Operations Coordinator (Former Employee), Lake Oswego, OR – February 26, 2014
+Systems Operations Coordinator (Former Employee) – Lake Oswego, OR – February 26, 2014

-Pros: excellent pay, excellent benefits, lots of free lunches, free popcorn, flavored coffee and creamer.
+Excellent pay, excellent benefits, lots of free lunches, free popcorn, flavored coffee and creamer.

-Cons: no accountability for slacking employees = other employees have to pick up the slack.
+No accountability for slacking employees = other employees have to pick up the slack.